buzzn/broker-evaluation/api.md

 - *groupAddress*: The user's address.
 - *mail*: The user's mail address.
 - *flatSize*: The user's flat size in m^2
-- *flatPopulation*: The number of people living in the flat.
+- *inhabitants*: The number of people living in the flat.
 - *avatar*: The user's avatar encoded in base64.

 ### Update  profile
 `PUT /profile`
 Parameters:
-- *nick*: The user's nick name.
+- *name*: The user's name.
 - *flatSize*: The user's flat size in m^2
-- *flatPopulation*: The number of people living in the flat.
+- *inhabitants*: The number of people living in the flat.
 - *avatar*: The user's avatar encoded in base 64.

 Sets the user's profile stats.